Veteran Homelessness

 Canada is ending veteran homelessness

-In October 2020, London, Ontario became the first community in Canada to reach Functional Zero Veteran Homelessness.
+- London, Ontario.
+In February 2021, London was announced as the first community in Canada to reach Functional Zero Veteran Homelessness.
 Read about their accomplishment HERE and their Case Study HERE.
-Watch this webinar about what London is learning about sustaining Functional Zero Veteran Homelessness two years in – Recording and PDF (January 2022).
+Watch this webinar about what London is learning about sustaining Functional Zero Veteran Homelessness two years in – Recording and PDF (January 2023).

 US is ending veteran homelessness